MicrosoftDocs/power-platform/power-platform/admin/powerapps-us-government.md

 Power Apps US Government has features designed to support customer's CJIS Policy requirements for law enforcement agencies.
 Visit the Power Apps US Government products page in Trust Center for more detailed information related to certifications and accreditations.

-Microsoft designed the platform and operational procedures to meet the requirements aligning with the DISA SRG IL4 compliance framework.
+Microsoft designed the platform and operational procedures to meet the requirements aligning with the DISA SRG IL4 and IL5 compliance frameworks and have received requisite DISA Provisional Authorities to Operate.
 Anticipated is the US Department of Defense contractor customer base and other Federal agencies currently deploying Microsoft 365 GCC High to use the Power Apps US Government GCC High deployment option.
 This enables and requires customers to deploy Azure AD Government for customer identities, in contrast to GCC that implements public Azure AD.
 For the US Department of Defense contractor customers, Microsoft operates the service in a manner that enables these customers to meet ITAR commitment and DFARS acquisition regulations.
+Likewise, we expect our US Department of Defense customer base currently leveraging Microsoft 365 DoD to use the Power Apps US Government DoD deployment option.

 ## Power Apps US Government and other Microsoft services

 Power Apps US Government includes several features that allow users to connect to and integrate with other Microsoft enterprise service offerings such as Microsoft 365 US Government, Dynamics 365 US Government, and Microsoft Power Automate US Government.
 Power Apps US Government is deployed within Microsoft datacenters in a manner consistent with a multi-tenant, public cloud deployment model; however, client applications including but not limited to the web-user client, Power Apps mobile applications any third-party client application that connects to Power Apps US Government are not part of Power Apps US Government's accreditation boundary and government customers are responsible for managing them.

 Power Apps US Government applies the Microsoft 365 customer admin UI for customer administration and billing—Power Apps US Government maintains the actual resources, information flow, and data management.
 This relyies on Microsoft 365 to provide the visual styles that are presented to the customer administrator through their management console.
-For purposes of FedRAMP ATO inheritance, Power Apps US Government applies Azure (including Azure Government) ATOs for infrastructure and platform services, respectively.
+For purposes of FedRAMP ATO inheritance, Power Apps US Government applies Azure (including Azure Government and Azure DoD) ATOs for infrastructure and platform services, respectively.

 If you adopt the use of Active Directory Federation Services (AD FS) 2.0 and set up policies to help ensure your users connect to the services through single sign-on (SSO), any content that is temporarily cached will be located in the United States.